Essay: The Politics of Memoir and the Making of Memoir Madness

 In the first draft, I quoted extensively from Jeff’s letters, long excerpts, with no changes except minor editing for clarity – his letters, beautifully written, did not require extensive editing, but I avoided including (1) gratuitous information, and (2) anything potentially damaging.
 In the end, I ended up cutting most of those letters – they are, after all, his story, and I needed to concentrate on recreating my story.

-Another letter, a rambling missive I wrote to Cynthia, a childhood school friend (the letter that started the chain of events landing me in Cherokee), ended up being cut entirely.
+Another letter, a rambling missive (for some unknown reason, this letter was returned to me) I wrote to Cynthia (her name changed to protect her privacy), a childhood school friend (the letter that started the chain of events landing me in Cherokee), ended up being cut entirely.
 Ultimately, I focused on recreating that letter in a series of shorter scenes.

 As a counterpoint to the recreated 1969 voice of Harley Semple, my grandfather, I included two of his letters, written to me when I was seven.